zingolabs/zingo-pc/README.md

 For some reason, the Neon native module will not compile from inside this repo.
 First compile it from [this repo](https://github.com/james-katz/zingo-wrapper)

-After compilation, copy it to `./zecwallet-lite-zingolib/src/`
+After compilation, copy `native.node` to `./zecwallet-lite-zingolib/src/`
 ```
 $ cp /path/to/zingo-wrapper/native.node /path/to/zecwallet-lite-zingolib/src/native.node
 ```

 Then clone and compile this repo:

 ```
 git clone https://github.com/james-katz/zecwallet-lite-zingolib.git
-cd zecwallet-lite
+cd zecwallet-lite-zingolib

 yarn install
 yarn build
 ```

-if for some reason (like it happened to me) you get an `ERR_OSSL_EVP_UNSUPPORTED` error, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable.
+if for some reason (like it happened to me) you get an `ERR_OSSL_EVP_UNSUPPORTED` error when runnong `yarn build`, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable.

 To start in locally, run
 ```